 Start with fuel-efficiency

-Our family a very fuel-efficient rocket stove to cook when we’re camping.
+Our family has a very fuel-efficient rocket stove to cook when we’re camping.
 The Silverfire Survivor Stove is, in my opinion, the best on the market.
 It only takes a few twigs to cook an entire meal.
 A highly efficient rocket stove is one prep I highly recommend.
 We’ve used the Silverfire, StoveTec, and the EcoZoom.
 Of the 3, I still prefer the Silverfire (a little more expensive), but the other 2 are certainly adequate.
 Read this review of the Silverfire to learn more.

 Using an open fire for cooking and heating is another option, whether in a fireplace or a contained, outdoor fire, but, again, think efficiency.
 What types of wood will produce the most heat with the least amount of waste?
 If you can get your hands on it, these woods have the highest heat value: